cockroachdb/docs/v21.2/node-shutdown.md

 - On Kubernetes deployments, it is helpful to set `terminationGracePeriodSeconds` to be 5 seconds longer than the configured [drain timeout](#drain-timeout).
 This allows Kubernetes to remove a pod only after node drain has completed.

 - In general, we recommend setting the termination grace period **between 5 and 10 minutes**.
+If a node requires more than 10 minutes to drain successfully, this may indicate a technical issue such as inadequate [cluster sizing](recommended-production-settings.html#sizing).

 - Increasing the termination grace period does not increase the duration of a node shutdown.
 However, the termination grace period should not be excessively long, in case an underlying hardware or software issue causes node shutdown to become "stuck".